Right now during a worldwide pandemic, how we show up is so important for our children and we are shaping who they are to become.

 So, here we are now in this moment and we have the power to make everything change, we can do things differently.
 In an instant we have the choice to think about how we show up.
-Even if we are completely frazzled, tired and triggered, we can take that breath and not physically or psychologically throw the chalkboard rubber across the room.
+Even if we are completely frazzled, tired and triggered, especially now with so much going on.
+Most of us are at home self isolating, not being able to see the children’s Grandparents or friends.
+It is all very strange.
+We can take that breath and not physically or psychologically throw the chalkboard rubber across the room.
 It takes work and mental training, it is like a muscle.

-The first step is to notice when you are being triggered and about to go in to default destructive parenting mode which will ultimately serve nobody.
+Notice when you are being triggered and about to go in to default destructive parenting mode remember it will ultimately serve nobody.

-The second step is when you can make a choice as to how you show up because what you do next is important.
-It is what your children may do to their children and so these patterns go on.
+Make a choice as to how you show up because what you do next is important.
+It is what your children may do to their children and so these patterns go on, remember that.

-None of us are perfect as parents but we can do our best and in this way we are changing the future.
+None of us are perfect as parents (I am definitely not) but we can do our best and in this way we are radically changing the future.

-We are uplifting the next generation and gently changing the course of history for all our potential grandchildren and their children to come and that is a wonderful thought.
-There may well be a moment in the future when you can look your grandchild in the eye and know how far you have all come.
+But we are uplifting the next generation and gently changing the course of history for all our potential grandchildren and their children to come and that is a wonderful thought.
+There may well be a moment in the future when you will talk about all this and you may look your grandchild in the eye and know what a journey you have all been on and how far you have all come.